The Secret Service admits failures in Butler, Pa., Trump shooting

 “We need to be clear with our state and local partners on what we’re asking of them,” Rowe said.

-Rowe said the former president has had “robust security,” more robust than any former president has ever received, since he left office.
+Rowe said since he left office, the former president has had “robust security” — more robust than any former president has ever received.
 That security was increased to a presidential level after the July 13 shooting.

 Rowe said that based on information he had about the second incident, "I’d say that situation was managed according to our training.”
 That included the young Secret Service agent taking swift action, reporting shots he fired at the gunman, and communicating via radio.